Epping, New South Wales: Government

 At a local government level, Epping lies solely within the City of Parramatta Local Government Area.

 At a state level, Epping is mostly represented by the electoral district of Epping, with a small area on the southern edge of Chesterfield Road that is within the Electoral district of Ryde.

-At a federal level, Epping falls in the Division of Bennelong.
+At a federal level, Epping falls in the Division of Berowra.